CoCivite1903/CoCivium/README.md

 - safety collapses into either surveillance or vibes
 - coordination defaults to capture unless you design for anti-capture

-Governments, enterprises and legacy organizations becomwe increasingly obsolete, while democracy itself becomes the "property" of those that control the most successful AI-vendors.
-This could lead to a new version of civilization, led by disinformation, manipulation, coercion and authoritarian averice.
+As governments, enterprises and legacy organizations becomwe increasingly obsolete, democracy itself suddenly becomes the "property" of those that control the most successful AI-vendors.
+This could lead to an entirely new version of civilization, minds greatly enhanced, yet led by authoritarian regimes specializing in disinformation, manipulation, coercion and corruption.

-So, instead, how do we guide AIs to do better?
+So, instead, how do we guide AIs to help us make a better world?

 ---